hengdiliang/hengdiliang.github.io/_pages/about.md

 ======
 * Numerical models of the Earth system
 * Ocean biogeochemical processes
-* Ocean tracers, including trace metals (and isotopes) and the carbon cycle
+* Ocean tracers, including trace metals and the carbon cycle